fortrabbit/blog/multi-stage-deployment-for-website-development.md

 ---
 title: Multi stage deployment
 author: uk
-excerpt: "How to setup a production/development work-flow for website development."
+excerpt: How to setup a production/development work-flow for website development.
 created: 2012-10-01
+published: true
+tags:
+  - webdev
 ---

 UPDATE 2021: There is also a new [help page](https://help.fortrabbit.com/multi-staging).